shrikeh/php-immutable-collections/README.md

     use \Shrikeh\Collection\OuterIteratorTrait;       # Give it all the standard read access methods use \Shrikeh\Collection\ObjectStorageTrait;       # Set inner storage to SplObjectStorage

+    # Append method is called by ObjectStorageTrait during construction, so we
-    # And type hint the relevant class/interface we need...
+    # type hint the relevant class/interface we need...
     protected function append(SomeObject $object, $key)
     {
         $this->getStorage()->attach($object);